-- Smartphone cameras have eaten into the digital camera market for a reason: modern smartphones take rather good photos.
+- Smartphone cameras have eaten into the digital camera market for a reason: modern smartphones take rather good photos, and are always with you.
 They don't offer professional quality or much manual control, but are unrivalled for capturing unexpected moments.
 Check our smartphone reviews to identify those that have excellent cameras.

 - Compact cameras are still popular, and they can be surprisingly powerful.
 Some even have sensors usually found in high-end cameras.
 Use our compact camera reviews to find the small, fixed-lens cameras that can pack a punch.

 - Bridge cameras offer much of the functionality of DSLR and mirrorless cameras, but without the interchangeable lenses.
 They're usually fairly inexpensive and can be a great way to try out a DSLR-style camera.
 See our bridge camera reviews to find a good model.

 We've put together a guide for beginners to improve their camera skills, whatever the device they're using.
 Read how to shoot and edit photos like a pro to find out more.